Skip to main content Skip to navigation

 Research Interests

-My research interests mainly lie in the investigations of the performance and utility of current and emerging measurement frameworks that can provide formative and diagnostic information about student learning and achievement in various assessment settings.
+My research interests mainly lie in the investigations of the performance and utility of current and emerging psychometric frameworks that can provide formative and diagnostic information about student learning and achievement in various assessment settings.
 Particularly, I am interested in both methodological and applied aspects of (multidimensional) item response theory models, cognitive diagnostic models (CDMs), subscore reporting, differential item functioning (DIF), and large-scale assessment.
-I am also interested in applying statistical methods, such as missing data analysis, structural equation modeling, multilevel modeling, and machine learning approaches in broad social and educational contexts.
+I am also interested in applying statistical methods, such as missing data analysis, structural equation modeling, multilevel modeling, longitudinal modeling, and machine learning approaches in broad educational and psychological contexts.
 I am the director of the Large-Scale Data laboratory that is housed within the WSU Learning and Performance Research Center.
-Currently, I am serving as a statistical and methodological advisor of the Journal of School Psychology, an associate editor of Frontiers in Education – Assessment, Testing and Applied Measurement, and a consulting editor of the Journal of Experimental Education and Psych.
+Currently, I am serving as a statistical and methodological advisor of the Journal of School Psychology, an associate editor of Frontiers in Education – Assessment, Testing and Applied Measurement, and sit on editorial boards of Educational Researcher, the Journal of Experimental Education, and Psychology International.

 • Psychometrics: Item response theory, large-scale assessment, cognitive diagnostic models, differential item functioning, missing data issues